-Comes into force on 1 Jan.
-2024 (AS 2020 6183).
+In force since 1 Jan.
+2024, with publication required from 1 April 2024 (AS 2020 6183).

 - In relation to fixed-network internet access, the obligation to measure and publish applies to all providers with at least 300 000 customers.
 In relation to mobile internet access, it applies to all providers with at least 300 000 customers and a mobile communications licence. - OFCOM shall issue provisions in the technical and administrative regulations on how the providers must measure the quality variables and publish the results. - The information on quality in accordance with this Article must be published on a freely accessible website.
 OFCOM may provide that the publications must appear on the same website.